BB-301/c-generic-doubly-linked-list/README.md

 ## How it works

 The library's public API is actually pretty simple.
 The `g2l_create` function is used to instantiate and return a pointer to a dynamically allocated object of type `g2l_t`, which serves as a container for the doubly linked list with generic data type.
-The factory function's first argument is named `data_size` and corresponds to the size (in bytes) of the data type that will be tracked by the list.
+The `g2l_create` function's first argument is named `data_size` and corresponds to the size (in bytes) of the data type that will be tracked by the list.
 For instance, if we want to use the list to store values of type `int`, then we proceed by instantiating the list as follows: `g2l_t *list = g2l_create(sizeof(int), true);`.
 The second argument, which is named `abort_on_enomem`, is of type `bool` and indicates whether the library should take care of aborting the process upon `ENOMEM` errors (which could technically occur when internally calling `malloc`) for the specific instance.
 If the application wants to handle such errors itself, then the `g2l_create` function should be called with `abort_on_enomem = false`.

 Once instantiated, the list object can be used to push (using `g2l_push`) elements into it and pop (using `g2l_pop`) elements out of it.
 The API also have a function to shift (`g2l_shift`) an element out of it, which means that it will remove the list's oldest element.
 While "pushing" and "popping" is a terminology mostly employed when using a list as a "stack", "enqueuing" and "dequeuing" correspond to more appropriate terms when working with a "queue".
 For that reason, `g2l_push` has an alias named `g2l_enqueue`, and `g2l_shift` has an alias named `g2l_dequeue`.
-The [quick example section](#a-quick-example) section above clearly illustrates the use of those functions, as well as how the list can be used for storing arbitrary data types.
+The [quick example section](#a-quick-example) above clearly illustrates the use of those functions, as well as how the list can be used for storing arbitrary data types.

 At this point, it will have become clear to the reader that this library only allows pushing and popping or shifting elements.
 In other words, there are no functions for traversing the list without consuming its elements.
-The current API is therefore, I have to admit, somewhat restrictive, but more on that in the [roadmap section](#roadmap) below.
+The current API is therefore, I have to admit, somewhat limited, but more on that in the [roadmap section](#roadmap) below.

 ## Files and directories explained